 Also relevant: Simplified shipbuilding with the X-BOW®

-An approach which combines the best of two cultures
+An approach that combines the best of two cultures

-Design of volume series has been carried out successfully in Ulstein several times, last seen with a series of up to ten expedition cruise vessels of which all will be built in China.
+Design of volume series has been carried out successfully in Ulstein several times, last seen with a series of expedition cruise vessels of which all have been built in China.
 With Norwegians and Chinese working side by side in our China-based companies, we can offer an understanding of both cultures which helps to smooth the language barriers and cultural challenges found in all walks of international business life.

 Prototype yard in Norway

-The RoPax range have been developed for volume construction.
+The RoPax range has been developed for volume construction.
 For clients who request a higher degree of customisation, Ulstein has their own prototype yard, Ulstein Verft, in Norway.